dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/index.md

 This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK.
 It will implement the FPV view and two basic camera functionalities: **Take Photo** and **Record video**.

-You can download the entire project source code for this tutorial from the Github Page, which you can access it by pressing the **Github Tag** on top of this tutorial.
+You can download the project source code from Github Page by pressing the **Github Tag** on top of this tutorial.

 We use Phantom 3 Professional as an example to make this demo.